-- give your training organisation permission to view and/or update your USI account; - give your training organisation "view access" to your Record of Results; - control access to your Record of Results; and - view online and download your training records and results in the form of a Record of Results which will help you with job applications and enrolment in further training.
+- View and update your details in your USI account, - Give your training organisation permission to view and/or update your USI account, - Give your training organisation "view access" to your record of results, - Control access to your record of results, and - View online and download your training records and results in the form of a record of results, which will help you with job applications and enrolment in further training.

-If you are an international, overseas or an offshore student please visit usi.gov.au for more information.
+If you are an international, overseas or an offshore student, please visit usi.gov.au for more information.

 While students may create their own USI, our RTO is also able to create USIs for our students.
-As a part of the enrolment process we have included on the Enrolment Agreement Form a section for the student to provide their USI, if you do not have a USI in place, we can provide you with a USI Privacy Notice so that we can apply for a USI on the students' behalf.
+As a part of the enrolment process, we have included on the enrolment agreement form a section for the student to provide their USI.
+If you do not have a USI in place, we can provide you with a USI Privacy Notice so that we can apply for a USI on the students' behalf.